|Oracle® Database SecureFiles and Large Objects Developer's Guide

 BFILE operations are bound to one shared server, they cannot migrate from one server to another.

-CLOB columns often do not succeed.
-For example, to do a case-insensitive search on a
+Case-insensitive searches on CLOB colums often do not succeed.
+For example, to do a case-insensitive search on a CLOB colum:

 ALTER SESSION SET NLS_COMP=LINGUISTIC; ALTER SESSION SET NLS_SORT=BINARY_CI; SELECT * FROM ci_test WHERE LOWER(clob_col) LIKE 'aa%';